sondosaabed/Palestine-Cities-Map/README.md

 - User can find the shhortest path between them.
 - User can see the distance and the path on the map.
 - User can chose the algorithm used (A*) or (Gdeedy BFS).

+## Note:
+Data was collected in csv files, but the heuristic values were not collected right.
+15 cities are shown and paths on the map.

 # Screenshots of the Running Program:
 First Scene Broswe for the citits file